• Skip to main content

 Step by step

 1. Start by prepping your bundt pan.
-Butter it generously, then mix together your cinnamon sugar.
-Coat the butter pan with the cinnamon sugar and discard and extra.
+Butter it generously, then mix together your sugar with a teaspoon of cinnamon.
+Coat the buttered pan with the cinnamon sugar and discard and extra.

 2. Peel and dice your peaches.
 Toss with flour in a bowl to coat and set aside.

-1. Cream together the sugar and butter until it's light and fluffy.
-I use my stand mixer (affiliate link) for this but you can use a hand mixer as well.
+1. Cream together the sugar and butter on medium speed until it’s light and fluffy.
+I use my stand mixer (affiliate link) for this but you can use a handheld electric mixer as well.
+Be sure to scrape the sides of the bowl to make sure it all creams together well.

-2. Add in vanilla and eggs and blend.
+2. Add in a teaspoon of vanilla extract and eggs and blend.

 3. In a separate bowl, combine flour, baking powder, and salt.
 Add dry ingredients to the butter mixture a little at a time and mix until just blended.

-1. Gently fold in flour coated peaches.
+1. Gently fold in the flour coated peach mixture.
 Pour the cake batter into the prepared pan.

 2. Bake for 1 hour 10 minutes or until a toothpick inserted in the middle comes out clean.